tsingson/xudp/README.md

   what to do when packets are lost.
 It can resend packets selectively while not preventing the reception of remaining data.

-This package explicitely does **not** guarantee in-order reception of packets, for the same reason described in the previous point.
+This package explicitely does **not** guarantee in-order reception of packets, for the same reason described in the feature point on event handlers.

 ### Usage